 Both rivers have brook trout, brown trout, steelhead, and salmon.

 A short drive further and you could be on some really great trout rivers which include Bowmanville Creek, Wilmot Creek, the Grand River, and the Nottawasaga river and it’s many Tributaries.

-For more about these and other great river check out my page The Best Rivers In Ontario For Trout And Steelhead.
+For more about these and other great rivers check out my page The Best Rivers In Ontario For Trout And Steelhead.